 It is working to keep customers as such for longer, buying often and buying more.
 It is the active effort to get repeat orders and return customers.

 It is the exact opposite of relying on one-time buyers where you have to go out and acquire new customers all the time, letting them go after just one sale.

 In ecommerce, retention marketing is the activities that make customers return to your store and buy again.
 These activities stimulate loyalty and ongoing repeat buying.

 We’ll expand on these in a bit.

 Naturally, at an early business stage, you have to get some traffic and traction first to be able to do any retention efforts.

-But, we’d say, as soon as you have 100 customers in your database, it’s time to do some retention work.
+But, we’d say, as soon as you have 100 customers in your database, it’s time to have some customer retention strategies in place.

 The best thing about it is that the more you work for retention, the more money you’ll be able to put back in the acquisition of new customers.
 A win-win on both fronts!

 Note: Unfortunately, retention is tied to your products.
 It’s applicable to most but not all products.
 If you sell things like wedding items or boats, we suggest you work on a referral strategy instead to make sure people spread a word-of-mouth on your behalf even if they’re not likely to buy from you again (for obvious reasons).